This article was updated in July 2022.

 Events are expensive.
 Sometimes leadership pushback results from a concern about funding.
 It’s important to keep your potential expenses in mind to best convince leadership of your event’s ROI.

 You may have to book a venue or pay furniture rental fees.
 Perhaps you’ll need to hire an AV professional or rent equipment.
-Maybe you even want to leave your guests with some free swag.
+Maybe you even want to leave your guests with some great branded swag.

 Also, remember to consider the cost of time—an event will require someone (or multiple people) to be away from the office.
-It’s important to account for that loss when planning your event and your event proposal.
+It’s important to account for that cost when planning your event.